robertour/miller-knowles/README.md

 # miller-knowles implementations

-This an implementation of [Miller and Knowles simulation](https://mitpress.mit.edu/sites/default/files/titles/content/ecal2015/ch026.html).
+This an implementation of [Miller and Knowles simulation](https://mitpress.mit.edu/sites/default/files/titles/content/ecal2015/ch026.html), that also contains attritions of the fittest nodes.

-This is still a work  in progress but at the point of this commit, no statistical differences have been found between my and their results.

 This implementation relies on [Networkx](https://networkx.github.io/) and important optimizations have been done for the simulations to run fast.